microsoft/BuildTourHack/stories/2/221_XAMLView.md

     }
     else
     {
-        MessageBox.Show("View not implemented in WPF version", "Microsoft.Knowzy.WPF");
+        MessageBox.Show("3D View not implemented in WPF version", "Microsoft.Knowzy.WPF");
-    }
+    };
 }

 ```

 * Build and run the solution (with Windows.Knowzy.Debug as the startup application)

-* Click on the View Menu item.
-The XAML UI of the Microsoft.Knowzy.UWP app will appear and display the 3D clown nose specified by the Uri parameters.
+* Select **View 3D** from the **View** menu.
+The Xaml ui of the Microsoft.Knowzy.UWP app will appear and display the 3D clown nose specified by the Uri parameters.

 ![Knowzy XAML UI](images/221-xaml-ui.png)